iotaledger/iota-wiki/tutorials/pages/send-iota-tokens-with-javascript.md

 And now, let's start with preparing the development environment.
 This tutorial assumes that you have [Node.js](https://nodejs.org/en/) installed.

-## 0. Setup Development Environment.
+## 0. Setup Development Environment

 First let's create a new folder for the tutorial in your favourite location.